 – If you are looking for a little fancy place then eat at Boardwalk by Flamboyante and Kokum & Spice.

-There are a number of small resorts, luxury resorts, Bungalows, homestays, farms and budget hotels in Alibaug to cater to rising number of travelers from Mumbai.
-I personally recommend these places for the good experience.
+There are a number of small resorts, luxury resorts, Villas, homestays & guest houses, farms and budget hotels in Alibaug to cater to the rising number of travelers from Mumbai.
+I personally recommend these places for a good experience.

 * Radisson Blu Resort and Spa is one of the best in Alibaug.
 The manicured garden and pool in the resort is the best place to relax.
 The spa of the resort is one of the best in the area.
 It is not on the beach but the resort is big enough.